-Both the G7X Mark II and the Canon R are recent models that are part of the current product line-up.
-The G7X Mark II replaced the earlier Canon G7 X, while the Canon R does not have a direct predecessor.
+The Canon R is a recent model that features in the current product line-up of Canon.
+In contrast, the G7X Mark II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G7 X Mark II and the Canon R?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.